Makran

 The Central Makran Range in Pakistan and Iran.

-Makran (مكران, Balochi: مڪران), also mentioned in some sources as Mecran and Mokrān, is the southern coastal region of Balochistan.
-It is a semi-desert coastal strip in the Balochistan province in Pakistan and in Iran, along the coast of the Gulf of Oman.
-It extends westwards, from the Sonmiani Bay to the northwest of Karachi in the east, to the fringes of the region of Bashkardia/Bāšgerd in the southern part of the Sistan and Baluchestan province of modern Iran.
+Makran (Balochi, Persian and Urdu: مکران), also written as Mecran and Mokrān, is the southern coastal region of Balochistan.
+It is a semi-desert coastal strip in Pakistan and in Iran, along the coast of the Gulf of Oman.
+It extends westwards, from the Sonmiani Bay in Balochistan province of Pakistan to the northwest of Karachi in the east, to the fringes of the region of Bashkardia/Bāšgerd in the southern part of the Sistan and Baluchestan province of Iran.
 Makrān is thus bisected by the modern political boundary between Pakistan and Iran.

 In January 2025, a government spokesperson informed that Iran is investigating the possibility of moving its capital to the Makran region.

-Map showing Makran's location during the time of the Abbasid Caliphate, from the book of historical geography of the lands of the Eastern Caliphate.